H-IAAC/DAGHAR/README.md

 │   │   ├── RealWord/
 │   │   ├── UCI/
 │   │   └── WISDM/
+├── steps.py
+├── pipelines.py
-├── processing_scripts/
+├── readers.py
-│   ├── dataset_generator.py
+├── dataset_generator.py
+├── requirements.txt
-│   ├── dataset_processor.py
+├── download_original_data.sh
-│   └── dataset_standardizer.py
 ├── README.md
 └── LICENSE
 ```

 The `data` directory contains the original datasets, as they are downloaded from their respective sources.
-The `processing_scripts` directory contains the scripts used to process and standardize the datasets, generating the `standartized_balanced` and `raw_balanced` directories, that is, the standardized and raw balanced views of DAGHAR, respectively.

-### Downloading the Original Datasets

 In order to generate the DAGHAR views, you must download the original datasets, decompress them, and place them in the `data/original` directory, inside the respective dataset directory.
 To facilitate this process, we provide a shell script named `download_original_data.sh`.
 This script downloads the datasets and decompresses them in the correct directory.